rumoku/berlin-clock/readme.md

 **Run from SBT**

-Execute `sbt run` command from sbt to run demo.
-It will output some random time sequence to show how Berlin clock works.
+Execute `sbt run` command to run demo.
+It will output random time sequence to demonstrate how Berlin clock works.

-Execute `sbt "run -color"` - output Berlin clock time within color support.
+Execute `sbt "run -color"` - same output of Berlin clock time within color support.
 Note some terminals does not support this option.

 **Run from package**